 Many viewed this incident as being extremely impactful to Poulidor’s career, who struggled with pain from that day onward, although he still managed to claim a spot on the podium during the 1974 and 1976 Tour de France.

 Poulidor retired from racing after the 1977 season.

 Since then, he has written several biographies, was made a Chevalier de la Légion d’honneur and has worked in public relations for one of the subsidiary sponsors during the Tour de France.
 He also has a bicycle brand in his name, which are made in Loire region of France.

-Mathieu van der Poel became cyclocross world champion as both a junior and elite riders.
+Mathieu van der Poel went on to become cyclocross world champion as both a junior and elite rider.